emreodabas/kubectl-plugins/README.md

  ```
 </details>

-# kubectl it
+# kubectl interactive (in krew repo) same as kubectl it
- `kubectl it` execute exec, edit, delete and log commands with interactive selection.
+ `kubectl interactive` execute exec, edit, delete and log commands with interactive selection.

  `fzf` is required for this plugin.